Ibrahim Nagi

-Ibrahim Nagi (إبراهیم ناجي) (1898–1953) was an Egyptian polymath; a poet, author, translator, and practicing medical doctor.
+Ibrahim Nagi (إبراهیم ناجي) (December 31, 1898 – March 27, 1953) was an Egyptian polymath; a poet, author, translator, and practicing medical doctor.
 He was among the contributors of Al Siyasa, newspaper of the Liberal Constitutional Party.

 Early life

 Nagi was also a doctor in internal medicine.
 Nagi's most famous poem is Al-Atlal or The Ruins which was eventually sung by Egyptian singer Om Kalthoom.
-He was a co-founder of the Cairo Society for Romantic Poetry.
+He was a co-founder of the Cairo "Apollo Society" for Romantic Poetry.
 He married Samia Sami and had three daughters: Amira (who had a daughter, Samia Mehrez, and a son, Mohammed), Dawheya (who went to live in America and had a son- Ahmad, and a daughter- Shahira), and Mohassen.